Daulatpur Upazila, Manikganj

-Daulatpur (দৌলতপুর) is an upazila of Manikganj District in the Division of Dhaka, Bangladesh.
+Daulatpur (দৌলতপুর) is an upazila of Manikganj District in Dhaka Division, Bangladesh.

 Geography

 Daulatpur Upazila (manikganj district|) area 216.24 km2, located in between 23°54' and 24°02' north latitudes and in between 89°41' and 89°57' east longitudes.
-It is bounded by chauhali and nagarpur upazilas on the north, shivalaya and ghior upazilas on the south, saturia upazila on the east, bera upazila and jamuna river on the west.
+It is bounded by Chauhali and Nagarpur upazilas on the north, Shivalaya and Ghior upazilas on the south, Saturia Upazila on the east, Bera Upazila and Jamuna River on the west.